emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 - The Resource sets its pending delete flag which shows a pattern over the view, and a `Pending` button
 - A timeout is set for 5 seconds, to check if the operation has succeeded.
-- At some future time the snapshot will show that the resource no longer exists, and the `ResourceView` will be notified and will then remove itself from the `ResourceListView`.
+- At some future time the snapshot will show that the resource no longer exists, and the `ResourceView` will be notified and will then remove itself from the `ResourceCollectionView`.

 There are two possible error conditions:
 - the request to the edge stack to delete the resource fails.
-In this case, an error message will be added to the message section of the `ResourceView`, and the view changes state back to "list"
+In this case, an error message will be added to the message section of the `ResourceView`, and the view changes state back to `list`
 - The request to the edge stack doesn't fail but for some reason the delete itself is not successful.
 In this case, the timeout occurs, a message is added to the message section, and the view changes state back to `list`